MUSHROOM WORLD

 Amanita

-The mushrooms in this group are characterized by having either a bag (volva) or a bulb with usually a rim at the base of the stem, and the majority of them also have a ring on the stem.
+The mushrooms in this group typically have white gills, a sac-like structure (volva) or a bulb at the base of the stem, and often a rim at the base of the stem.
+The majority of them also have a ring on the stem.

 Armillaria